 When you notice your record brush is getting dry or looks dirty, you’ll need to clean it out and then repeat the whole process.
-Keep repeating until all of the dirt and grime from your record is removed and nothing else appears on your record cleaning brush.
+Keep repeating until all of the dust particles, dirt and grime from your record is removed and nothing else appears on your record cleaning brush.

 You can also do this using the microfiber rag, but your record may not come as clean as it would using the brush, so that’s something to keep in mind.
 If you have records that really need a good cleaning, invest in the brush and don’t waste time or money using microfiber cloths and warm water.

 How to Clean Vinyl Records the Wrong Way

 Obviously, it’s important to use the right tools and cleaning liquids or solutions when cleaning your vinyl collection.
 Never use any solution that isn’t designed for record cleaning.
 Some people recommend using things like dish soap and water, or other cleaning agents not designed for vinyl records.

 Don’t use soap and water for deep cleaning, because even the water you use can have impurities that can contaminate your records, not to mention the damage it can cause to the label.
 The only caveat is if you use distilled water.
 At least with distilled water, you won’t leave any impurities behind, although you can still damage the label on your record if you aren’t super careful.
 You can use a clean, dry, microfiber cloth to help dry the record once you’ve cleaned it.